harfbuzz/boring-expansion-spec/varc.md

   CFF2IndexOf<TupleValues>
 };
 ```
-Where `TupleValues` is similar to https://learn.microsoft.com/en-us/typography/opentype/spec/otvarcommonformats#packed-deltas with a minor different that
+Where `TupleValues` is similar to the `gvar` [Packed Deltas](https://learn.microsoft.com/en-us/typography/opentype/spec/otvarcommonformats#packed-deltas) with a minor different that
 if two top bits are both 1, then the values are 32bit.
+That difference should be incorporated in the Packed Deltas section of `gvar`, and it is backwards-compatible because the two top bits can currently never be on at the same time.

 ## Processing